bjaggi/disaster-recovery-playground/README.md

    export CCLOUD_WEST_APIKEY= # DC-2 Api Key #
    export CCLOUD_WEST_PASSWD= # DC-2 Password #
    ```

+      //TODO : Can you describe what is the difference between proxied and non proxied clients ?

     * The following scripts will use `.env` file to configure the resource creation
     * All mirror topics will be prefixed with `<DC-Name>-`
     2. Run  `ccloud-resources/cluster-linking/cluster-linking-north-west.sh` to create DC-1 to DC-2 `cluster link`